-Its geographical location – bordering Belgium, Luxembourg, Germany, and Switzerland – makes of the Grand Est an interesting cultural melting pot which can be clearly seen in its architecture and tasted in its gastronomy.
+Its geographical location – bordering Belgium, Luxembourg, Germany, and Switzerland – makes the Grand Est region an interesting cultural melting pot which can be clearly seen in its architecture and tasted in its gastronomy.

-If you have some extra time, take the road to explore quaint villages and taste some great wines and champagnes, without forgetting the region’s beautiful mountains, forests, and lakes.
+If you have some extra time, take the road to explore quaint villages and taste some great wines and champagnes without forgetting the region’s beautiful mountains, forests, and lakes.

 Top Things to Do in Grand Est France

 Let’s have a look at the best things to do in Grand Est, France.
 The list of Grand Est destinations includes sightseeing, picturesque towns, cultural cities, natural wonders, and (of course) some of the best French wines.

 The wonderful region of Champagne, with its rolling hills and vineyards everywhere, is one of the main Grand Est destinations.
 This area is especially beautiful after the harvest, with the fall colors.

 Visit Epernay, the center of champagne production, and stroll through Avenue Champagne with its beautiful private mansions along it.
 Avenue de Champagne is considered the world’s most expensive avenue, thanks to the millions of champagne bottles stored below the grounds.